 MediaWiki is a PHP-based web editing tool, which Wikipedia uses.
 However, even major software corporations, Intel being a key example, use this tool to present their sales and marketing information, How To’s, and help pages on policy and procedures.

 Author’s Tip: This technical writing tool comes with good support for extensions – for multi-language content, collaborative reviewing, tracking edits, built-in search, etc.

 3. Adobe RoboHelp

 Industry-standard authoring tool used to create help systems for desktop or web-based applications.
 No computer user is a stranger to RoboHelp.
 Every time your press F1 in any of your standard software applications, the help window that appears is almost always created using RoboHelp.
-However, it can also be used to churn out the conventional technical documentation for print, such as guides and manuals.
+However, it can also be used to churn out the conventional technical documentation for print, such as guides and training manuals.

 The sophisticated RoboHelp IDE enables technical writers to develop large-scale help projects and render them on multiple hardware devices/operating systems, and in multiple formats (PDF, HTML, DOC, etc).
 The Older version of RoboHelp can be purchased as a low-cost edition if budget is a constraint.
 However, small companies can stick to simple, free alternatives such as WordPress blogs or Wikis.
 Good old MS Word also can generate basic HTML help files for you.